contensis/contensis.github.io/docs-src/content-types/validation/regex-validation.md

 ## How to set the validation
 With a content type open for editing:

-1. Select the field you want to set a validation rule for and select the **Validation** tab from the *Field Settings* panel.
+1. Select the field you want to set a validation rule for and pick the **Validation** tab from the *Field Settings* panel.
 2. Choose the required pattern you want to use from the *Matches pattern* dropdown, or define your own using the *Custom* option.
 3. You can also provide an alternative validation message to be displayed when the field fails validation on publish, by entering it in the *Validation message* text box.